denred0/clever_labeling/README.md

 ```

 ## Data Preparation
-1. Create folder with name of your project.
+1. Create a folder "data".
+Create a folder with name of your project inside "data" folder.
 For example, "animals_detection".
 2. Create file with list of classes "classes.txt" inside your project folder.
 <br>Example of structure of "classes.txt" file:
 <br>dog